L-1 to Green Card Timeline (2026 Guide)

 L-2 Dependent Benefits

-L-2 spouses can apply for an Employment Authorization Document (EAD) based on their L-2 status alone — no pending I-485 required.
-This is a meaningful advantage over H-4 dependents, who historically needed an approved I-140 or pending I-485 to qualify for work authorization.
+L-2 spouses can apply for an Employment Authorization Document (EAD) based on their L-2 status alone; no pending I-485 required.
+This is a real advantage over H-4 dependents, who historically needed an approved I-140 or pending I-485 to qualify for work authorization.
 L-2 children can study but cannot work.

 When the principal L-1 holder files I-485, L-2 dependents can file their own I-485 concurrently.
 Once I-485 is filed, they receive their own EAD and Advance Parole, independent of L-2 status.